Award Recipients

 • James V. Spickard and Erin Wiens St. John, Keys to the Kingdom: How Have Selected Progressive Protestant Churches Created Thriving Multigenerational Congregations for the 21st Century?

-2019 Jacquet Award Winners
+2019 Jacquet Award Recipients

 • Cory Anderson, “Healthcare, Hate Crimes, Horse Droppings, and More: Toward an Empirically-Grounded Amish Policy Handbook for Practitioners”